MicrosoftDocs/Devices-docs/surface/surface-pro-arm-app-management.md

 ### Other MDM solutions

-Non-Microsoft MDM tools may be used to manage ARM-based Surface devices.
+Non-Microsoft MDM tools may be used to manage Arm-based Surface devices.
 For details, contact your MDM provider.

 ### Antivirus software

-Microsoft Defender protects Windows 10 and 11 on ARM-based PCs throughout the device's supported lifetime.
+Microsoft Defender protects Windows 10 and 11 on Arm-based PCs throughout the device's supported lifetime.
 While more non-Microsoft antivirus programs now support Arm-based PCs, confirm compatibility with your specific solution.
 Windows Security continues to offer comprehensive protection.

 ## Service and maintain

-ARM-based devices are designed to simplify the update process for drivers and firmware via Windows Update.
+Arm-based devices are designed to simplify the update process for drivers and firmware via Windows Update.
 Ensure the default settings are enabled to receive automatic updates:

 1. Go to **Start** > **Settings > Update & Security > Windows Update** > **Advanced Options.**
 2. Under **Choose how updates are installed,** select **Automatic (recommended)**.